 And, as best-selling Japanese author Haruki Murakami says, “If you only read the books that everyone else is reading, you can only think what everyone else is thinking.”
 Is that really what you want for your teen?

-Exciting news!
-Illuminating Literature: When Worlds Collide, due out the summer of 2015, will unlock the secrets of literature for your students!
-Click here for your FREE download of the first two chapters of our new literature course!
-Give it a try!
+Illuminating Literature: When Worlds Collide and Illuminating Literature: Characters in Crisis will unlock the secrets of literature for your students.
+Click here for your FREE download of the first two chapters of both of our welcoming literature courses for your teens.

 Yours for a more vibrant literature class,